kuitang/freelance-data-scientist/README.md

 # Experiments in Claude
-I haved been trying to build an automatic data science agent, and I saw [this article](https://dwyer.co.za/static/claude-code-is-all-you-need.html) and was tempted to adopt it to fit my needs.
+I haved been trying to build an automatic data science agent, and I saw [this article](https://dwyer.co.za/static/claude-code-is-all-you-need.html) by a Gareth and was tempted to adopt it to fit my needs.

 Instead of a "startup", I made it take a more moderate task of finding a dataset and analyzing it.
 The whole thing in under 20 minutes if you can believe.